 Nearly twenty years later, September 2015 saw the publication of the latest update.
 During that time, however, the only changes have been to the format, as the Cochrane Collaboration has updated their approach to the presentation of information.
 No relevant new trials have been published, and the reviewers’ conclusions haven’t really changed.

 “Two average to poor-quality trials, involving over 4500 women, compared anti-D prophylaxis with no treatment.
 When women received anti-D at 28 and 34 weeks’ gestation, relative risk (RR) of immunisation during pregnancy was 0.42 (95% confidence interval (CI) 0.15 to 1.17); after the birth of a Rh-positive infant the RR was 0.42 (95% CI 0.15 to 1.17); and within 12 months after birth of a Rh-positive infant the RR was 0.41 (95% CI 0.16 to 1.04).
 While none of these differences were statistically significant, the risk difference (RD) between anti-D and no treatment was significant (RD -0.01, 95% CI -0.01 to 0.00) suggesting reduced incidence of immunisation after anti-D prophylaxis.

 In the higher dose trial (100 µg; 500 international units (IU) anti-D), there was a nonsignificant reduction in immunisation at two to 12 months following birth of a Rh-positive infant in women who had received anti-D (RR 0.14, 95% CI 0.02 to 1.15).
 However, women receiving anti-D were significantly less likely to register a positive Kleihauer test (which detects fetal cells in maternal blood) in pregnancy (RR 0.60, 95% CI 0.41 to 0.88) and at the birth of a Rh-positive infant (RR 0.60, 95% CI 0.46 to 0.79).
 No data were available for the risk of Rhesus D alloimmunisation in a subsequent pregnancy.
 No differences were seen for neonatal jaundice.”
 (Crowther and Middleton 1999)

-In other words, although the trials seem to show some benefit to antenatal anti-D, this is not equivocal, the studies are of average to poor quality and some significant questions and wider issues remain unanswered and undiscussed.
-So you might think that we would either
+In other words, although the trials seem to show some benefit to antenatal Anti-D, this is not equivocal.
+The studies are of average to poor quality and some significant questions and wider issues remain unanswered and undiscussed.
+So you might think that we would do one of two things.

 (a) Do more and better designed scientific research trials to get some better evidence, and/or